Skip to main content

 The Atomic SDKs provide the ability to snooze a card from a stream container or single card view.
 Snooze functionality is exposed through the card’s action buttons, overflow menu and the quick actions menu (exposed by swiping a card to the left, on iOS and Android).

-Tapping on the snooze option from either location brings up the snooze date and time selection screen.
+Selecting snooze option from either location brings up the snooze date and time selection screen.
 The user selects a date and time in the future until which the card will be snoozed.
 Snoozing a card will result in the card disappearing from the user’s card list or single card view, and reappearing again at the selected date and time.
 A user can snooze a card more than once.

 Card voting